bhargavCSSE/docker-registry/README.md

     1. After cloning the repository, open docker-compose.yaml and uncomment line 11-13

-    2. Navigate to "a2auth" directory in the cloned repo.
+    2. Create and navigate to "a2auth" directory in the cloned repo.

     3. Run following command and replace "yourusername" with your desired username: htpasswd -Bc registry.password yourusername